 Gabriela Valdivia

-My most recent project, Crude Entanglements, draws on feminist political ecology and digital storytelling to examine the Ecuadorian oil chain.
-The project conveys life and oil in two sites of the oil complex in Ecuador: oilfields in the Amazon and oil refining in the city of Esmeraldas.
+My digital storytelling project, Crude Entanglements examines the Ecuadorian oil chain using feminist political ecology.
+The project focuses on life and oil in two sites: oilfields in the Amazon and oil refining in the city of Esmeraldas.

 Email me at valdivia@email.unc.edu if you would like PDFs of my publications, or visit me at ResearchGate or Academia.edu.